 Celebrating 20 years of Hope

-This week marks the 20th anniversary of the Hope Project, which was set up by Dogs Trust in 1995 to help dogs and their owners who are homeless or in housing crisis.
+This week marks the 20th anniversary of the Hope Project, which Dogs Trust has been running since 1995 to help dogs and their owners who are homeless or in housing crisis.

 Over the past 20 years, the Hope Project has grown from one solitary veterinary clinic in London to a nation-wide scheme offering help and support to homeless people and their dogs in 107 towns and cities across the UK.